ciatph/sqlitemerge/README.md

 ## USAGE
 1. Run init.bat (1) time only, if there is no maindb.db file yet
-2. Grab a copy of any of the device's AppDataCollect.db
+2. Grab a copy of any of the devices' AppDataCollect.db
 3. Create sub directories inside /databases numbered 00, 01...0N.
 Put an AppDataCollect.db inside each.
-Sample directory and database file hierarchy:
+Sample directory and database file hierarchy:<br>
-/databases ->
+/databases -> <br>
-00/AppDataCollect.db
+00/AppDataCollect.db<br>
 01/AppDataCollect.db
 4. Run merge.bat.